 In a kickball game, a girl I’ll call “Susannah” crushed the ball and drove in three runs.
 “Cory,” admired even by the fifth graders for his spectacular use of profanity, shouted a new insult.
 I asked my mother what it meant; “It’s a rude, ignorant word for a gay man.”
 I looked up, puzzled; “What’s gay?”
 My parents never categorized people by sexuality, but that day, my vocabulary expanded to include “gay,” “straight,” “lesbian,” “homosexual” and “heterosexual.”

 High school was an eye-opener.
 The atmosphere radiated an edgy tension, with gang violence always ready to erupt.
-The gay boys were targeted continuously.
+The gay students were targeted continuously.
 One day, a girl nudged me as a tall, thin boy walked by, frothy blond hair down his back.
 “The jocks beat him up last week,” she whispered.
 “He was in the hospital for three days.”
 She skipped off to class.
 A month later, she again took my elbow.
 “Remember the blond guy?
 I heard he died.
 Beaten to death.
 The jocks.”
 She smiled sweetly, and shrugged.
 “Who cares, one less—“ and she used the word I learned in third grade.

 I cried that night.
 I had no words to explain my tears for a boy I never knew, the possible victim of a piece of gossip that might not be true.
 I promised myself that some day, I would write a book about that boy.
 I would not allow my readers to be indifferent.
 I would name the book after my high school, and its motto.

-Years later, my husband and I were raising our children in Mill Valley, CA, across the Golden Gate Bridge from San Francisco, and I began to write.
+Years later, my husband and I were raising our children in Mill Valley, California, across the Golden Gate Bridge from San Francisco, and I began to write.
 I created gay and lesbian characters.
 I surrounded them with supporters who rallied for them, shoulder to shoulder, triumphing over a judgmental world.

 I completed the final edits in 2008, and prepared to publish.

 The next morning, I knew how to fix my novel.
-I had portrayed the road to full acceptance for the LGBTQ characters as much too smooth.
+I had portrayed the road to full acceptance for the LGBTQ+ characters as much too smooth.
 I rewrote the story, rebuilt the road, offered avenues for people of differing mindsets to become Allies.
 As I promised myself back in 1973, I wrote about that blond boy, whose name I never knew.
 I called my novel, Hollywood High: Achieve The Honorable.

 I hope my book will be read by people who feel ready to question their own beliefs, who want to become more accepting but don’t know how.
-There’s a path for everyone to become an Ally.
+There’s a path for everyone to become an ally.
 All you have to do is take the first step.

 You’ll find me waiting for you.